tedunderwood/character/README.md

 If you want to explore the gendering of specific words, as we do in figures 10-14, you have two options.
 An [interactive visualization constructed by Nikolaus Parulian](http://ec2-35-165-215-214.us-west-2.compute.amazonaws.com/dataviz/genderviz) allows you to explore online.
 Alternatively, you can edit the code in the scripts for figures 10-14 available under **/plotscripts/rplots** or simply write your own code to visualize the data in **dataforR/diff_matrix.csv**, which reports the yearly difference between normalized frequencies for men and women.

-Right now all the data provided in this repo is aggregated by year; we have not yet made available word counts broken out by volume or by character name; that will come out with our article, as will a more tightly integrated and replicable codebase.
-At the moment, the metadata is in /metadata and data is in /yearlysummaries.

 Brief descriptions of subdirectories:

 blogpost